 This is when a child is allowed to remain with a parent but it is considered that an order is necessary to safeguard the child.
 The threshold is and continues to be met in this situation; although on balance it is not considered necessary to remove the child, they are at on-going risk of harm but staying with parents has been assessed through the proceedings as the least detrimental option.
 Previously in Derby City these children have been made subject to a CP plan but with effect from 1st July 2021 these children will be worked as Complex CIN and the process described above in section 2.1 will be followed.

-The CiN Plan should be in line with the Care Plan agreed in Court, which should be made available to the CP Manager; visits should be in line with the CP plan but no less than every 4 weeks.
+The CiN Plan should be in line with the Care Plan agreed in Court, which should be made available to the CiNRO; visits should be in line with the plan but no less than every 4 weeks.
 There should be a clear contingency plan which includes that the case can be immediately referred back to Court in the event of any increased risk of harm.

 The first review conference will be within 3 months of the initial conference and subsequent reviews will be at no more than 6-monthly intervals, but should include a review one to two months before the expiry of the order.
 This will confirm the Local Authority plan as to whether or not there should be an application to Court to extend the Order (up to a maximum of 3 years) and decide whether the child protection plan should cease on the expiry of the order.
 Where there is a view at the CP conference, to extend the order, the case should return to Gateway Panel at the earliest opportunity.
-All other activity will be in accordance with Child Protection procedures, including the requirement for core group meetings.
+All other activity will be in accordance with Complex CiN procedures, including the requirement for network meetings.